ml-and-ds-papers-on-the-go/andre-ye.github.io/history/lecture-notes/movements-for-liberation.md

 ### Slavery and Moral Suasion
 - Moral suasion; you need to eventually convince enough people that this system is wrong, that we need to do something else.
-- That we shoudls lowly end the system and can have a slow proess of abolition.
+	- We should slowly end the system and can have a slow process of abolition
-- Anyone born after this date will be free, some payout system, etc.
+	- Potential gradualist solutions: anyone born after this date will be free, some payout system, etc.
-- Morallly wrong, need to conincce nouehg people and need a gradual process of ending it...................................
+- Morally wrong, need to convince enough people of the moral wrongs of slavery.

-- INo the 20th century, some african americans embraced the idea of colonization.
+- Into the 20th century, some African Americans embraced the idea of colonization.
-- Look at how racist osiceyt is - can you imagine equality it his system?
+- Argued of the inherent and irremovable racism in the system.
-	- some argued not possible, develp plans for going somewhere else and creating their onw society.
+	- Some argued change was not possible and not worth provoking, developed plans for going somewhere else and creating their own society.
-- A popualr idea throuhgout the twentieth centry.
+- A popular idea throughout the twentieth centry.
 	- Liberia - founding a nation for free enslaved peoples.
-- More than just talk; people were involved in this process.
+- More than just talk; people were *involved* in this process.
-- Gradualist pacificst motions.
-Devie a easonalbe process to undo theis sisystem.
+	- Gradualist pacifist motions.

-### William Lloyd Garrison and the LIerators
+#### William Lloyd Garrison and the Liberator
-- 1830s; intransigent, uncompromising, righteous, activists who said "what the f" we cannot have gradualist ideas.
+- 1830s; intransigent, uncompromising, righteous, activists who denounced gradualism as passive and took action.
-- System is horrible; need to undo this immeidately, no compromise.
+	- Argued that the institution of slavery was **too horrendous** to be gradualist; need to undo this immeidately, no compromise.
-- top priority fo rmorally conscienstious people int he untied states.
-- garrison became otr publisht he lbierator, part of the militant perspective
+- Argued that this was the top priority for morally conscientious people.
+- William Lloyd Garrison was the publisher of the Liberator, part of a militant abolitionist perspective.
-- Putting forward claim for immediateism . leading whit eifgure of abolitinoinsm.
+- Put forward the claim fo immediatism, a leading white figure of abolitionism.
-- ensppwaper is veryu improtant.
-100k people in circulation.
+- *The Liberator* was very important; circulated around 100k people.
-- in a country of twenty millliuno peopl ein the north and 9 miliono in the south.
+	- However, in a country of 20m people in the North and 9m in the South.
-- many peope int he nation, only 100k subscribr.e
-- becomes the leading vcoice, has a take.
 ```
-I a aaware that many object tot he severity of my language, but is there not cuase for severity?
-I will be as harsh as truth, and as uncompromising as jusitce. oN this subject, i do not wish to think, or to speak, or write, with moderation.
-NO!
-NO!
-Tell a manw hose house is on fire to give a mdoerate alarm
-tell hm to moderatelyr esuce his wife from the hands of the ravisher
-tel  the mother to graduallye xtricate her babe from the fire into which it has fallen
-but urge me not to use moderation in a c uase like the present.
-i am in earnest - I will not equivocate - I wil not excuse - I will not repeate a single inch - and i will be heard.
+“I am aware that many object to the severity of my language; but is there not cause for severity?
+I will be as harsh as truth, and as uncompromising as justice.
+On this subject, I do not wish to think, or to speak, or write, with moderation.
+No! no!
+Tell a man whose house is on fire to give a moderate alarm; tell him to moderately rescue his wife from the hands of the ravisher; tell the mother to gradually extricate her babe from the fire into which it has fallen; — but urge me not to use moderation in a cause like the present.
+I am in earnest — I will not equivocate — I will not excuse — I will not retreat a single inch — AND I WILL BE HEARD.
+The apathy of the people is enough to make every statue leap from its pedestal and to hasten the resurrection of the dead.”
+- William Lloyd Garrison
 ```
-- the apathy of the people is enought o make everys tatue leap from its pedestal and to hasten the resurrection of the dead.0

-- Very few white people; the liberator numbers were very small.
+- Very few white people; *The Liberator* reader numbers were very small.

-### American Anti Slavery Society
+#### American Anti Slavery Society
-- Abolitionist sentiments were not widespread or widely held.
+- Abolitionist sentiments were not widespread or widely held;
 	- Nevertheless are militantly committed to the righteousness of their cause and of taking action.
-- Begin to found organizations that advocate for moving for anti-slavery in a series of ways.
+- Begin to found organizations that advocate for moving tpwards anti-slavery in a series of ways.
-- organization slie the ameircan anti-slavery society founded in 1839 working politically and legislatively, attempting to get petititons sent to the government.
+- The American Anti Slavery Society, founded in 1839 working politically and legislatively, attempting to get petititons sent to the government.
   - Thinking about a timeline, fazing out, partial emission, etc.
-  - All kinds of attempts to funciton in a more direct, political, ideological, and moral way.
+  - All kinds of attempts to function in a more direct, political, ideological, and moral way.
 - Slave accounts were often published by press as part of political propaganda to indicate the evils of slavery.
-- Methods are being developed during this time to push the envelope.
+- Methods are being developed during this time to further push the envelope.

 ### Abolition, Citizenship, and Freedom
 - A new kind of ideological conception of freedom, claims to rights, synthesis of ideas that we have seen, etc.